EvelynAguirreOrtiz/professional-readme-generator-challenge-utsa-bc-03-2022/README.md

   ## Description
   This is a command-line application that first prompts the user to enter information about their project, then generates a README.md file in their chosen repository.
 The README file will contain information About the project Title, Description, Installation instructions, Usage information, and Contribution guidelines, as well as links to the user's GitHub profile, project, and email.

-  A high-quality README is an important component any developer's open source project.
+  A high-quality README is important for any developer's open source project.
 This README generator is a useful tool that enables the user to quickly and efficiently create one.

   ## Table of Contents
   - [Project Title](# (#Professional README Generator))